 The biosorption of heavy metals is believed to be the result of the certain polysaccharides and metal binding proteins like metallothionein.
 (Source) Metallothionein has been shown to bind to a broad spectrum of metallic substances including cadmium, mercury, lead and arsenic.

-Research documented in the Journal of Food and Chemical Toxicology it was discovered that "Monitoring of lead poisoning demonstrated that CV treatment significantly reduced lead levels in blood and tissues...
-These findings provide evidence for a beneficial use of CV for combination or alternative chelating therapy to protect the host from the damage induced by lead poisoning."
+on mice, documented in the Journal of Food and Chemical Toxicology, it was found that CV treatment (Chlorella vulgaris) "significantly reduced lead levels in blood and tissues" and other evidence suggested is benefits as a chelating agent "to protect the host from the damage induced by lead poisoning."

-It is important for individuals following a health promoting diet and lifestyle to undergo periodic cleansing protocols to remove these potential toxins from the body.
+It is important, even for individuals following a health promoting diet and lifestyle, to undergo periodic cleansing protocols to remove these potential toxins from the body.

-Chlorella is a top 10 superfood to supplement during
+Chlorella can be a beneficial top superfood supplement to take during

 a yearly or biyearly detox regimen.
 Using appropriate dosages over a